goodsollee/GoodsolLee.github.io/_pages/about.md

 ## Short Bio

+Hi!
 I’m Goodsol Lee, a Ph.D. candidate at Seoul National University and currently at University of Colorado Boulder as a visiting scholar.
 My research focuses on enabling seamless real-time communication for people everywhere, regardless of physical distance or environmental constraints.

 Current interests include: